-File names consist of up to four parts:
+File names consist of up to four parts, separated by underscores:

 - Basic entity type.
 For example, place, number, or person. - Further detail on the basic type.
 For example, malefirstname or ss for Social Security number.
-This part is optional, and is preceded by an underscore. - Language.
+This part is optional. - Language.
 The three-character ISO 639-2/B code in which the grammar was written.
-For example, eng for English.
-It is preceded by an underscore. - Country.
+For example, eng for English. - Country.
 The two-character ISO 3166-1 code describing the country for which the grammar was written.
 For example: us for the United States.
 This part is optional if the grammar does not target a specific country (for example, a credit card number).
-It is preceded by an underscore.